kasslent/clc-digital-skills/_lessons/module-2.1.md

       <link rel="stylesheet" href="css/styles.css">
     </head>

-Now you can use these new fonts with the `font-family` property as normal, using the font name listed in the example on the Google Fonts page.
+Now you can use these new fonts with the `font-family` property, using the font name listed in the example on the Google Fonts page.

 ![]({{ site.img }}/module2/google-fonts.png)